 The reasons for starting a community are not dissimilar from those for starting a family or having a child: Desires for intimacy, to be bonded to other humans, to be part of the unfolding story of humanity, to contribute to and have hopes for the future, to feel like your life matters, to be intimately involved and watch in fascination the growth of another being, or, simply, because it’s something you just need to do.
 But it’s intensely hard work, and it doesn’t always work out the way you thought it would.

 The sense of intimacy, satisfaction, and meaning that living in community provides, being part of a village or a tribe, is something that is clearly lacking in most of mainstream society.
 Most of the blueprints for building community have been discarded.
 There are pockets around the world where traditional cultures and village life remain intact, but in most places it needs to be recreated, and in many places we’re already several generations removed from the experience.
-Part of the work of the Fellowship for Intentional Community is documenting this recreation, and this issue of Communities is focused on this endeavor.
+Part of the work of the Foundation for Intentional Community is documenting this recreation, and this issue of Communities is focused on this endeavor.

 But you don’t have to help start a community to be part of this, and indeed there are plenty of reasons not to join the ranks of the pioneers.
 One in particular is that there are lots of communities already in existence and almost every one of them needs help.
 It’s not a good idea to move to a community expecting it to change to suit you, but it’s inevitable that the more you invest yourself in a community, while also accepting the community for the unique being that it is, the more you will come to suit each other.